stefan-hoeck/idris2-tui/DESIGN.md

 ## Events ##

+There's a `MainLoop` interface for handling events.
+The library provides three mainloop implementations:

+- `Base`: reads stdin directly using `getChar` from base
+- `InputShim`: decodes events as JSON records sent via stdin.
+- `Default`: chooses between `Base` and `InputShim` at runtime.

 Events are hard-coded to be ANSI keys.
 This is a huge limitation of the library at the moment.

-I could use help solving this problem without compromising the API.
+I could use help with that (hint hint).